MicrosoftDocs/memdocs/memdocs/configmgr/tenant-attach/device-sync-actions.md

 <!--6479246-->
 *(Introduced in version 2006)*

 During a [new onboarding](#bkmk_config), an administrator can specify a previously created application during onboarding to tenant attach.
+Don't share or reuse Azure AD applications across multiple hierarchies.
+If you have multiple hierarchies, create separate Azure AD applications for each.

 From the **Tenant onboarding** page in the **Co-management Configuration Wizard**, select **Optionally import a separate web app to synchronize Configuration Manager client data to Microsoft Endpoint Manager admin center**.
 This option will prompt you to specify the following information for your Azure AD app:

 - Azure AD tenant name
 - Azure AD tenant ID